 Even if your bookkeeper is insured against errors and omissions, you—or your business—are on the hook in case of errors.
 The effect of incorrect books could range from misinformed business decisions on your part, to misreported taxes (and the resulting IRS penalties) on the part of your business.

 That’s why it’s important to find a bookkeeper who knows what they’re doing.
-However, expertise is not only measured by years of operation, or by third party certifications.
-The books of a ecommerce startup are different from the books of a dentist; try to find a bookkeeper who has worked with businesses like your own before, and has experience in your niche.
+However, expertise is not only measured by years of operation, or by third-party certifications.
+The books of an ecommerce startup are different from the books of a dentist; try to find a bookkeeper who has worked with businesses like your own before, and has experience in your niche.